 There have been variations on the garnish with this drink over the years.
 Most use the lime wedge, but a few call for lemon, and one bar in the 1950s even used cucumber.
 The cucumber may have been borrowed from the Pimm’s Cup, which is also sometimes served in a metal mug.
 There are also disagreements over the proportions of ingredients but the spirit is always vodka, with lime and ginger beer.

-This leaves me wondering where the couple on the TV show got the idea of calling a vodka-grapefruit-ginger shot a Moscow Mule.
-I suspect someone tried to make them a ginger-flavored shot somewhere and told them it was like a Moscow Mule.
+This leaves us wondering where the couple on the TV show got the idea of calling a vodka-grapefruit-ginger shot a Moscow Mule.
+We suspect someone tried to make them a ginger-flavored shot somewhere and told them it was like a Moscow Mule.
 Of course, when you are doing a bunch of shots, who cares?
 Right?
-Then, I figure, they just started calling them Moscow Mule shots.
-What I do know for sure is that they have the wrong name, and I feel a little sad for the misinformation that was spread amongst the attendees and, of course, all of the fans of Top Chef.
+What is clear is that they have the wrong name, and we feel a little sad for the misinformation that was spread amongst the attendees and, of course, all of the fans of Top Chef.

 Still, the grapefruit version is not without merit.
 It’s certainly not going to have the same sweet and sour combination that you get from the ginger beer and lime, but it will still have the kick from the ginger.
 In fact, the grapefruit might be a little smoother and turn more of your attention toward the ginger.
 I guess it’s time to go pickup some grapefruit!